If you ask a CFA charterholder which CFA exam level they found the toughest, they are likely to answer either Level 2 or Level 3.

 Of course, it is important to get as many points as possible, but I left a couple of questions blank on the exam day and still got the much-desired “Congratulations!
 We are very pleased to inform you that…”

-Remember that for the Essay session:
+Remember that for the constructed response section:

 – Really watch your time.

-- Use bullet points – short and to the point.
+– use bullet points – short and to the point.

 – Grammatical errors don’t matter.